Alex-II/Alex-II.github.io/_posts/2018-05-06-middlebox_as_service_aplomb.md

 + Trying without sunk cost: buy-the-hardware on-premise ecosystem means exploring new middleboxes and their features is costly.
 + Decoupling features from hardware: on-premise middlebox hardware and software come as a package, so a change in (software) features forces purchasing of new hardware.
 + Simpler configuration, monitoring: enterprise administrators can now configure and monitor *policies* (intentions) and no longer need to also to deal with middlebox-specific configurations and gotchas.
-+ Reduced failures, training: because of the specialized nature of middleboxes middlebox misconfiguration is often (estimated) to be the common cause of failures, and this requires substantial amount of training to prevent.
++ Reduced failures, training: because of the specialized nature of middleboxes, middlebox misconfiguration is often (estimated) to be the common cause of failures, and this requires substantial amount of training to prevent.

 (thoughts: evidently, the bigger the enterprise, economies of scale appear and the training and configuration managment efforts are amortized, as well as a purchasing power leverage with respect to middlebox OEMs.
 Still, profiting from these phenomena requies the enterprise to seize the oppurtinity and care enough to invest energy into negociating with middlebox OEMs to, for example, provide a more programatic access to configuration so as to develop a unified middlebox managment and monitoring system.)